department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-research-findings.md

 1. Make it easy for Veterans to manage notifications throughout their VA journey, not only in their profile.
 2. Provide a way for Veterans to update their contact information without having to go to a new page.
+3. Consider making all notifications available by text and email.
-3. Revisit the design for status messages and surfacing the channels through which Veterans can receive notifications.
+4. Revisit the design for status messages and surfacing the channels through which Veterans can receive notifications.
+5. Update the page IA to better align with Veteran priorities.
+6. Update profile content to improve clarity and comprehension.
+7. Revisit the design and content around login and contact email addresses.
+8. Move forward with moving remove functionality to the read mode of personal and contact information page.
+9. Consider adding notifications participants mentioned to future versions of our notification engine.
-4. Conduct testing on mobile, and with a more diverse participant pool
+10. Conduct testing on mobile, and with a more diverse participant pool.

 ### Make it easy for Veterans to manage notifications throughout their VA journey, not only in their profile.